Managing connections

 Note

 To create a prepared statement in Managed Service for PostgreSQL, use the DBMS driver feature.
-Creating prepared statements with
+Creating a prepared statement using the

 PREPARE